Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: A Flagship Reconstruction Example over

 However, the boundary layers differ:

 Thus the two phases cannot be intrinsically equivalent.
-Reconstruction succeeds for $\mathcal P$ but fails for $\widetilde{\mathcal P}$ precisely because the added boundary layer is invisible to filtered representation theory.
+Within the reconstruction framework, the two phases are distinguished only by their differing boundary structure, because the added boundary layer is invisible to filtered representation theory.

-\begin{remark} This example exhibits two algebraic phases with identical filtered representation theory but different intrinsic boundary structure: the strong phase $\mathcal P$, which is reconstructible, and the weak extension $\widetilde{\mathcal P}$, which is not.
-It shows concretely that reconstruction is exact on rigidity islands, that global failure occurs only via boundary collapse, and that boundary strata are essential reconstruction data.
+\begin{remark} This example exhibits two algebraic phases with identical filtered representation theory but different intrinsic boundary structure.
+It illustrates concretely that reconstruction proceeds without boundary collapse on rigidity islands, while reconstruction failure in this example occurs through boundary collapse.
+In particular, the example shows that boundary strata can form essential reconstruction data within the finite-depth framework.
 The resemblance to quantum indistinguishability is purely formal; the example is entirely algebraic and finite. \end{remark}